gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

     :align: center
     :alt: encapsulation

-| Variables and definitions can be gathered together in a class.
+| Related variables and definitions can be gathered together in a class.
 | Classes are an **encapsulation** of variables and functions.

-| Classes get their data attributes (properties) from variables within the class.
+| Variables in a class are known as data attributes or properties.
-| Classes get their procedural attributes (methods) from functions within the class.
+| Functions in a class are known as methods.